HDFGroup/h5serv/docs/Reference/DatatypeOps/GET_Datatype.rst

 type
 ^^^^
-A JSON object representing the type.
+A JSON object representing the type of the datatype object.

 attributeCount
 ^^^^^^^^^^^^^^